This article will describe in detail the issue of electoral bonds in Indian polity.

 - Minimum capital requirements are not applicable

-- Much easier to run – easy to join the board of directors, minimum quorum to conduct the board of directors meeting, etc
+- Much easier to run – easy to join the board of directors, the minimum quorum to conduct the board of directors meeting, etc

 - Tax benefits are provided